Last Updated on

 What’s great about the Internet is that demonstration videos don’t even require high production values to be effective.
 The more ‘real’ the video looks without all the advanced polish of editing, the more believable your prospects will perceive it.”

-Zappos has been using demonstration videos of their products for over five years now.
+Zappos has been using demonstration videos of its products for over five years now.
 When you view any of Zappos’ products, you’ll see a series of images accompanied by a video of the product in action, causing sales to increase anywhere from 6% to 30% for individual products.

 Plus, “The interesting thing is that conversion rates on product pages with videos are higher even if those videos aren’t actually watched by people.
 Simply giving them the option of watching a video is enough,” says Sid Bharath.